 6. St. Angelo Fort.
 St. Angelo Fort is a visual delight when it comes to some of the most interesting places to travel to in Kerala.
 The construction of this wooden fort started in 1505 and after the construction was completed a stone fort started building at the same site.

 By Air.
 There is no airport in Payyanur.
-However, to visit this place by air you can catch a flight to Bajpe Airport located in Mangalore.
-From the airport, one is required to travel another 115 km to reach this town in a taxi or a bus.
+However, to visit this place by air, you can catch a flight to Bajpe Airport, located in Mangalore.
+From the airport, one is required to travel another 115 km to reach this town via taxi or a bus.
+The airport receives direct and connecting flights from all the major cities such as Delhi, Mumbai, Kolkata, and Bengaluru.
+Airlines like GoAir, IndiGo, Air India, and SpiceJet, run connecting and non-stop flights from Delhi, Mumbai, Kolkata, and Bengaluru, respectively.

 By Train.
-Payyanur is quite well connected with other major cities through major train routes thus it would be easy for you to travel to this place.
-Payyanur railway station is where you must get off the train to explore the town.
-From the station, one can take the locally available transportation to reach the desired location in town.
+Payyanur is well connected with other major cities through rail routes thus, it would be easy for you to travel to this place via train journey.
+You have to deboard the train at Payyanur station to explore the major tourist attractions in the town.
+From the station, one can take the locally available public transportation to reach the desired location in town.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here